-In addition to Section 3.1.3.1. above, promotions to an associate or full professorship should require the doctor's degree or its equivalent in training, ability, or experience.
+In accordance with Regents' policy for Research Universities, promotion to the rank of associate or full professor additionally requires the earned doctorate or its equivalent in training, ability, and/or experience.
 Neither the possession of a doctorate nor longevity of service is a guarantee per se of promotion.